Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Solution of a Friedmann Robertson-Walker(FRW) universe

 Put the value of t in terms of z, we get

-equation (31) can be written as
+Equation \eqref{33} can be written as

 The findings of earlier studies \cite{ref29, ref16}, where $\rho \propto t^{-2}$ was established, are consistent with this.
 On the other hand, $b < 0$ for a large bulk viscosity coefficient, which leads to the result $\rho \propto \xi / t$.
 Additionally, a constant negative energy density is obtained for the situation of infinitesimal $\xi$.Examining the density's late-time activity is intriguing.
-In such instance, $\rho \sim E e^{bt}$ can be stated since the final term of Eq.~(16) is dominant.
-In the general situation, the energy density is a decreasing function of time, according to Eq.
-(16) with the coefficients (17)--(21).
-The following section discusses the Hubble expansion parameter, which likewise exhibits this tendency.
+In such instance, $\rho \sim E e^{bt}$ can be stated since the final term of Equation \eqref{17} is dominant.
+In the general situation, the energy density is a decreasing function of time, according to Equation \eqref{17} with the coefficients in Equations \eqref{18}-\eqref{22}.